CarolCupas/carolcupaswebsite/_drafts/vida-de-24-horas.md

 ---
 Living one day at a time knowing that tomorrow is not promised for anyone, makes me appreciate what is really valuable.
 I am aware of life is fleeting and everything can change when you least expect it.

 I have always thought that it's important to plan, not to postpone anything for later, and not to make decisions lightly, but there must be a balance.
-I meditate before deciding to do something, I evaluate scenarios in my mind and confess that things can accumulate and I get to worry about things that have not happened yet or that I can not change, so I remember the following verse of the bible:
+I usually meditate before deciding to do something, I evaluate scenarios in my mind and confess that things can accumulate and I get to worry about things that have not happened yet or that I can not change, so I remember the following verse of the bible:

 > Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.
 >